iks1/CodeNimbus/README.md

 ### Overview

-This is a subproject of a bigger project that I am working on, I am building it in `NodeJs` and `TypeScript` to test some things, the original project is being built in `Golang`
+This is a subproject of a bigger project that I and my friends are working on, I am building it in `NodeJs` and `TypeScript` to test some things, the original project is being built in `Golang`

 I have used `Monaco code editor` and `XtermJs` and `nodepty` to start pseudo terminals on backend.
 And a Websocket library `SocketIO` for synchronization and realtime updations of folder structures/ file updation on backend.